nordlow/druntime/src/gc/impl/fastalloc/post.md

 allocation via the extra global functions (yes, not pretty, please give me ideas on how to improve this) `gc_tlmallocN()` where `N` can be any of the value in the static constant `smallSizeClasses`.
-This because I want to experiment with the possible allocation performance of thread-local GC allocation for D.
+This because I want to experiment with the performance of thread-local GC allocation for D.

 For thread-local (non-spinlocked) GC allocation with specific size class overloads of gc_tlmallocN` I'm measuring _great_ allocation speeds-up for 16, 32